panglesd/slipshow/docs/special-elements.rst

 Slips and slides
 ----------------

-A slip element is an element with a fixed width (equal to the presentation width) but no fixed height.
+A slip element has a fixed width (equal to the presentation width) but no fixed height.
 By default, the whole presentation is in a slip.

-So a slip has a number of pixel defining its width (1440 by default, as presentations are 1440x1080 pixels).
-If the available width for the slip element is different, it will be rescaled to fit it: the pixels change in size, but you still have the same number.
+A slip's width is defined in pixels, 1440 by default, as presentations are 1440x1080 pixels.
+If the available width for the slip element is different (for example if it is nested within another slip), it will be scaled to fit: the pixels change in size, but you still have the same number of them.

 You can ``enter`` a slip with the eponymous action.
-This zooms on the top part of it.
+This zooms to display the top part of it, i.e. full-width, scrolled to the top.

-Slide are just like slips, but they also have a fixed height.
+Slides are just like slips, but they also have a fixed height.

-To create a slip or a slide, just give the element the ``slip`` or ``slide`` attribute.
-This will automatically add a ``enter`` action, unless there is already one or the ``no-enter`` is used.
+To create a slip or a slide, add a ``slip`` or ``slide`` element.
+This will automatically add an ``enter`` action, unless one is already assigned, or the ``no-enter`` attribute is used.

 .. slipshow-example::